 It’s that season again!
-For those of you that might not know, I live in Florida and yes we do have seasons down here.
-We have Tourist Season, Lovebug Season and of course our best known Hurricane Season.
-With Hurricane Season starting on June 1st, most companies should have finished their pre-season disaster recovery test by now.
-Oh how things have changed from the days of flying off to the remote datacenter to have loads of fun restoring the test objectives from tape to prove we had the capabilities to restore the applications and our services slated for that specific test.
+For those who don’t know, I live in Florida, and yes, we do have seasons down here.
+We have Tourist Season, Lovebug Season, and of course the one we’re best known for: Hurricane Season.
+With Hurricane Season starting on June first, most companies should have finished their preseason disaster recovery test by now.
+Oh, how things have changed from the days of flying off to have loads of fun at the remote data center, restoring test objectives from tape to prove we had the capabilities to restore applications and services slated for that specific test.

 Recently, we experienced a fairly catastrophic SAN failure: we lost two drives of a RAID-5 array.
 Needless to say, recovery was time-consuming, but it also pointed out some general issues with many disaster recovery, business continuity, and general architectures involved with virtual environments.
 Luckily, we were able to start one of the drives, let the hot-spare take over for the second failure, and recover the vast majority of our data.
 Yes, there was corruption, so that is where our backups came in and the ultimate dependencies for restoration.
 How do you recover from a catastrophic failure?
 Do you fail over automatically to a hot-site or cloud environment?
 Even if you fail over, how do you recover from a catastrophic failure?

 Recently at Dell World, I was part of a conversation about what would be utopian disaster recovery and where we are today in the state of the industry.
 But where we are today is transforming, with a new name that encompasses many technologies.
 We are now using the term “data protection” (DP) to mean much more than just disaster recovery (DR), backup, business continuity (BC), replication, data loss prevention, and replication, but also the basic functions of confidentiality, such as encryption.
 The main goal of data protection is to provide a way to use your data as quickly as possible wherever it is needed and with minimal or no loss.

 Is the backup licensing model about to change?
-While I was at VMworld in San Francisco, I really took notice of all the different Recovery-as-a-Service (RaaS) options were available and believe this service has really reached it maturity.
-The amount of options and services available seems to have really taken a solid leap forward in the last few years.
-Most all the companies follow the same type of licensing model in that the software is licensed by the number of agents that are deployed in the environment, the number of hosts or the amount of data being backed up.
-Most all the companies except for one particular company I talked to.
+While I was at VMworld in San Francisco, I took notice of all the different Recovery-as-a-Service (RaaS) options that are available, and I believe this service has reached its maturity.
+The number of options and services available seems to have taken a solid leap forward in the last few years.
+Most of the companies follow the same type of licensing model, in that the software is licensed by the number of agents that are deployed in the environment, the number of hosts, or the amount of data being backed up.
+Most of the companies, except for one particular company I talked to, followed this model.